HL7NZ/nhi/input/pagecontent/matchPatient.md

 #### Privcy requirements

-* Te Whatu Ora does not require a Get to be done after a match request
+* Te Whatu Ora does not require a Get to be done after a match request.
-* Te Whatu Ora will log details of each NHI returned by a match operation so that any privacy requests from people wanting to know which organisations and users have retrieved their NHI record, can be responded to
+* Te Whatu Ora will log details of each NHI returned by a $match operation so that any privacy requests from people wanting to know which organisations and users have retrieved their NHI record, can be responded to.
-* Integrating systems should also ensure they have sufficient logging in place to respond to similar requests
+* Integrating systems should also ensure they have sufficient logging in place to respond to similar requests.

 #### Example request